unbounce/iidy/README.md

 ...

 ## Changelog

+* v1.3.0 More robust time handling / event filtering to protect against local clock drift.
+Also there's now a Dockerfile for creating a small Alpine based container image.

 * v1.2.0: CLI output is prettier, new `demo` command, `--role-arn` option for `delete-stack`, add missing `prepublish` entry to